dtt101/superhero/README.md

 ## TODO

+ * Show loader on API calls
  * Show cards on search results - click card to link to detail
  * Build bigger detail page and API call for character info
- * Show loader on API calls
- * Add custom attribute to character for image information